Read Judith Butler with voice, context, and method in the same frame.

 The strongest objection seems clear: whether destabilizing categories liberates agency or leaves political organizing without sufficiently stable names

 Perhaps.
-Yet even a limited view can remain powerful if it makes gender performativity: identities are produced through repeated norms rather than simply expressed from an untouched inner essence harder to ignore.
+Yet even a limited view can remain powerful if it keeps gender performativity: identities are produced through repeated norms rather than simply expressed from an untouched inner essence harder to ignore than it was before.

 Prompt 5: Identify several of Judith Butler's most enduring ideas and estimate their standing today.